Shower train

-Shower trains or bathing trains were specialized trains or train cars used throughout Europe to provide bathing facilities to troops stationed along the battlefront during the First World War.
+Shower trains or bathing trains were specialized trains or train cars used throughout Europe to provide mobile bathing facilities to troops stationed along the battlefront during the First World War, as well as to civilians to combat epidemics in the early 20th century.

+World War I

 Switzerland

 Shower trains (known as Armeebadezug) were used in Switzerland.
 Each train consisted of old rolling stock from private railway companies: a locomotive, a tank car and converted passenger cars, each with a shower room and two cloakrooms.
 The water was taken from the tank car and heated by the locomotive.

 This train served the thousands of Swiss militia protecting Switzerland's borders.

 Imperial Russia

-Similar bathing trains were used in the Russian Empire in 1914.
+Similar bathing trains were used in the Russian Empire by the Red Cross between 1914 and 1917.